Piano Sonata No. 2 (Ives): Music

-Elliott Carter wrote that, in a conversation with Ives, he "asked why the notation of the Concord Sonata was so vague, why every time he played it, he did something different, sometimes changing the harmonies, the dynamic scheme, the degree of dissonance, the pace...
-He said that he intended to give only a general indication to the pianist, who should, in his turn, recreate the work for himself...
-This improvisational attitude toward music... affects all of Ives's more mature works...
-In his compositions, the notation of a work is only the basis for further improvisation, and the notation itself... is a kind of snapshot of the way he played it at a certain period in his life."
-Tom C. Owens, the editor of Selected Correspondence of Charles Ives, noted that, for Ives, the sonata was "elusive and ephemeral", and wrote: "Although he was very much interested in producing a sound and error-free edition that would best represent his understanding of the piece, he was reluctant ever to say that any one version had achieved that goal.
-Ives's performance of the work reflected an ideal that could exist only within his mind.
-And this ideal form changed with time and context as a landscape changes with the position of the sun and the time of year or as one's interpretation of an essay changes with one's mood and experience."
+Tom C. Owens, the editor of Selected Correspondence of Charles Ives, noted that, for Ives, the sonata was "elusive and ephemeral", and wrote:

 Regarding the "Emerson" movement, Ives wrote: "I find that I do not play or feel like playing this music even now in the same way each time...
-Some of the passages now played have not been written out, and I do not know as I ever shall write them out as it may take away the daily pleasure of playing this music and seeing it grow and feeling that it is not finished and the hope that it never will be - I may always have the pleasure of not finishing it."
+Some of the passages now played have not been written out, and I do not know as I ever shall write them out as it may take away the daily pleasure of playing this music and seeing it grow and feeling that it is not finished and the hope that it never will be – I may always have the pleasure of not finishing it."
 In a letter to John Kirkpatrick, Harmony Ives wrote the following on behalf of her husband: "it depends sometimes, on the time of day it is played heard — at sunrise that wide chord — and at sunset maybe with an overtone, towards a star.
 He has felt that some music, like a landscape, though fundamentally the same, may have changing colors during a cosmic horizon, and as you know the oak tree in May doesn't always play the same tune way that it plays (shouts out) in October."